HyperBDR/docs/src/userguide/poc/failback-hyperbdr-pre-settings.md

 ## Test the connectivity from HyperBDR to the management network of vCenter/ESXi

 ::: tip
-If your fallback testing environment is interconnected with the on-premises network through Huawei Cloud VPN, you can test the network connectivity from HyperBDR to the Common Storage Fallback Gateway using the following steps.
+If your fallback testing environment is interconnected with the on-premises network through VPN, you can test the network connectivity from HyperBDR to the Common Storage Fallback Gateway using the following steps.
 :::

 ### Log in to the HyperBDR host